pac-dev/AudioMasher/readme.md

 ## Running
 - Serve the `static` folder from a static host.
-- Create your own `config/masher_config.json` based on the included example json.
+- Create your own `config/masher.config` based on the included example config file.
-- Deploy the AudioMasher binary to a server alongside the `templates` and `config` directories.
+- Run the AudioMasher binary alongside the `templates` and `config` directories.